NirantK/awesome-project-ideas/README.md

 - Can you build a bot which answers questions according to the student's age or her curriculum?
 - [Facebook's FAIR](https://github.com/facebookresearch/DrQA) built similar for Wikipedia
 - Dataset: [NCERT books](https://www.github.com/NirantK/ncert) for K-12/school students in India

+**Automatic Text Summarization**
+- Can you create a summary with the major points of the original document?
+- Abstractive (write your own summary) and Extractive (select pieces of text from original) are two popular approaches
+- Dataset: [CNN and DailyMail News Pieces](http://cs.nyu.edu/~kcho/DMQA/) by Google Deepmind

 **Copy-cat Bot**
 - Generate plausible new text which looks like some other text